Do-it-Yourself Incubator Ideas

 Rubbermaid Tote

 The plastic material of a Rubbermaid tote is perfect for cleaning and sanitizing between hatches.
-The plastic cuts fairly easily with an exacto knife.
-See PIN
+The plastic cuts fairly easily with an Exacto knife.
+See how to make one and what supplies you’d need to do it in the video below.

 Igloo Cooler

 Coolers are great for maintaining temperatures throughout the incubation.
 Temperature fluctuations during incubation can be lethal to the embryos.
-See PIN
+They’re also often free on the side of the road.
+That’s a price you can’t beat.
+Learn how to make a plastic cooler incubator on Instructables.

 Double Cardboard Box

 It doesn’t get cheaper than two cardboard boxes when it comes to making an incubator.
-The insulation of wool and/or strips of newspaper keeps the box’s temperature fairly consistent.
-See PIN
+Fantail Valley Homestead shares the ups and downs while perfecting her cardboard incubator design.

 Kitchen Cabinet

 Structurally sturdy and with a large capacity, an old kitchen cabinet can become the ultimate hatching machine.
 This particular incubator holds a whopping 200 eggs.
 I hope they have a big brooder!
-See PIN
+Get details on constructing an incubator from a kitchen cabinet unit at Types of Chickens.

 This aquarium can quickly be transformed into an incubator for really cheap.
-The creator of this incubator spent only $27 at Walmart.
-See PIN
+The creator of this incubator spent only $27!
+See how they insulated it with rice husks in the video below.

 Styrofoam Cooler

 This homemade incubator seems to have everything you could want.
 The styrofoam is very easy to cut.
-It’s water tight and well insulated.
+It’s watertight and well-insulated.
 It even has a decent capacity.
-See PIN
+CyberQuail used it for quail eggs, but it works for chicken eggs as well.
+See the instructions here.

-With each of these styles there are a wide variety of ways to assemble it.
-Just google styrofoam cooler incubator and endless tutorials will come up in the search results.
-Hopefully these incubators will inspire you.
+With each of these styles, there are a wide variety of ways to assemble it.
+Hopefully, these incubators will inspire you.

 My DIY Incubator

-My new incubator (my last one was rushed together had many flaws) is a 10 gallon aquarium lined with those puzzle floor mats for kids’ rooms.
+My new incubator (my last one was rushed together and had many flaws) is a 10-gallon aquarium lined with those puzzle floor mats for kids’ rooms.
 The lighting unit was stolen from an ugly lamp in the basement, held in place with a piece of coat hanger.
 A computer fan will be added as soon as I get the pictures off my old computer.

 Look around your home for things that can be repurposed and you might get away with only buying a thermometer and humidity sensor.
 I got this combo unit and it’s worked great through three hatches so far.